 Keep Yourself Busy

 Another smart way of dealing with the stress brought by your medical condition is to spend some time doing something new.
-Be brave enough to invest time and efforts into a new passion.
+Be brave enough to invest time and effort into a new passion.
 Discover a new hobby or join a new organization with a humanitarian purpose.
 All that you have to remember is to seek for something that can keep yourself busy.
 The moment this happens, it will be easier for you to take your mind off the disease.
 You will start to think less about your condition and more about the things that you are passionate about.

 “Sometimes the stigma of mental illness gets in the way of people getting the help they need,” said Jessica Koblenz, PsyD.